First Indochina War: End of the war

-One month after Điện Biên Phủ, the composite Groupe Mobile 100 (GM100) of the French Union forces evacuated the An Khê outpost.
-They were ambushed by a larger Việt Minh force at the Battle of Mang Yang Pass on June 24, and again at the Battle of Chu Dreh Pass which took place on July 17 suffering heavy losses; this being the last battle of the war, as three days later the Geneva accords took place.
+One month after Đien Bien Phu, the composite Groupe Mobile 100 (GM100) of the French Union forces evacuated the An Khê outpost.
+They were ambushed by a larger Viet Minh force at the Battle of Mang Yang Pass on 24 June and again at the Battle of Chu Dreh Pass on 17 July, suffering heavy losses.
+This was the last battle of the war, as the Geneva accords were signed four days later, and the final ceasefire took effect on 11 August 1954.